Skip to Content

 Megagon

-Lonely Mountains: Snow Riders has the same basic premise as Downhill: you start at the top of a mountain and need to get to the bottom.
+Snow Riders has the same basic premise as Downhill: you start at the top of a mountain and need to get to the bottom.
 Instead of being a Spandex-clad little person on a little bike, now you’re a snowsuit-clad little person on little skis.
-The crux of a run is still about navigating a changing landscape, flying off jumps, taking tight turns, and exploring off the main path to try to find the optimal–or at least the most exciting–route down.
-Like the first game, there are challenges that unlock new trails, like finishing in a certain time or having under a certain number of crashes.
+The crux of a run is still about navigating a varied landscape, flying off jumps, taking tight turns, and exploring off the main path to try to find the optimal–or at least the most exciting–route down.

 Enjoyed this article?
 Consider sharing it!
 New visitors get a few free articles before hitting the paywall, and your shares help more people discover Aftermath.